In This Article

 The FFIEC Information Security Booklet requires institutions to manage all data exit points, including removable media and portable devices.
 OCC Bulletin 2023-22 specifically evaluates processes to manage removable media and portable devices, alongside data disposal and device sanitization procedures.
 Examiners expect documented policies, automated enforcement, and auditable evidence.
 If your compliance policies exist only in a Word document and not as automated Intune rules, the examiner will note the gap.

 A compliance policy alone just checks devices.
-Intune Conditional Access is the enforcement mechanism that acts on those checks.
-You create a Conditional Access rule that states: if a device is non-compliant, block access to Microsoft 365 resources.
+Microsoft Entra ID Conditional Access is the enforcement mechanism that acts on those checks.
+You create a Conditional Access rule that says: if Intune marks a device non-compliant, block access to Microsoft 365 resources from that device.

 Step 4: Test in Report-Only Mode Before Enforcement

-Deploy Conditional Access policies in "Report-Only" mode first.
+Deploy Conditional Access policies in Report-Only mode first.
 This shows you who would be blocked without actually stopping anyone from working.
-A credit union running this pilot might discover 40 devices on outdated OS versions that need attention before going live.
+A credit union running this pilot might discover 40 devices on outdated operating system versions that need attention before going live.
 A mortgage company might find that half their loan officers are using personal tablets that haven't been enrolled.

 What Changed in 2026: Intune's Expanding Capabilities

-- Endpoint Privilege Management: Allows organizations to adopt least-privilege access at the device level.
+- Endpoint Privilege Management: Lets organizations adopt least-privilege access at the device level.
 Users get elevated access only for approved applications, with just-in-time elevation that maintains productivity without granting standing admin rights.
 This directly addresses the regulatory expectation for least-privilege controls.
-Copilot in Intune now provides risk assessments based on Defender threat intelligence before IT approves an elevation request.
+Copilot in Intune now provides risk assessments based on Microsoft Defender threat intelligence before IT approves an elevation request.

 These additions reinforce a trend: Microsoft is building Intune into a comprehensive endpoint security platform, not just a device management tool.
-Gartner predicted that by 2025 more than 90 percent of enterprises would use cloud-based unified endpoint management tools, up from 50 percent in 2022.
-Intune is positioned as the default for organizations already inside the Microsoft ecosystem.
+Intune is positioned as the default for any organization already inside the Microsoft ecosystem.

-When you treat Microsoft 365 as a platform rather than a collection of apps, you eliminate the need for separate MDM, antivirus, and encryption vendors.
-That consolidation reduces vendor complexity and IT spend, a direct ROI for CFOs watching the budget.
+When you treat Microsoft 365 as a platform rather than a collection of apps, you eliminate the need for separate mobile device management, antivirus, and encryption vendors.
+That consolidation reduces vendor complexity and IT spend, a direct return for the CFO watching the budget.
 For a full breakdown of how this platform approach works, see our guide to Microsoft 365 compliance for GLBA and OCC requirements.

 Implementation Realities: What Financial Institutions Actually Face